by Rory Mair CBE, Chair of Citizens Advice Scotland.

 However over the next few days came another equally human emotion, one that I am sure lots of people are feeling.
 I was scared!
 Scared of catching the virus, scared of being seriously ill and scared of dying.
 Churchill’s ‘black dog’ kicked in and I despaired.

 It seems that if the government has to issue advice to the whole country about how they need to behave just to protect me, then I must have a target on my back the size of a small country.
-I begin to feel that should I get the virus I have no chance.
+I began to feel that should I get the virus I have no chance.
 So my long term prognosis is poor.

 Of course fear is not a rational emotion.
 And it was when I started thinking through my role in providing vital advice through the CAB network that I began to find reassurance and confidence.

 The intent of ‘shielding advice’ is not that we can stop this virus in its tracks.
 That will not happen.
-What we can do and must do is manage the pace and scale of spread.
+What we can do and must do is manage the pace and scale of the spread.

 I may get this virus and it may make me very ill, but what my community - my human shield - will do by following the latest advice is to ensure that if that happens I will get the intensive medical support appropriate for my needs.